ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 setContext('accordion', { open })
 ```

-When you're referencing state in Svelte, you're accessing the current value.
-The reason why passing the `open` state loses reactivity is because how JavaScript works.
-If you just pass the current value of `open` state, it's never going to update.
+If you remember how state is a regular value, then you already know how this isn't reactive because you're only reading the **current value** of `open` which is never going to update.

 Let's say this is the context API: